wangshisheng/WuKong/README.md

 2. Defining sample group names and replicate numbers.
 3. Selecting ordered modules from preprocessing, statistics, functional annotation, and visualization.
 4. Describing workflow requirements in natural language.
+5. Selecting an LLM backend from DeepSeek API, Kimi / Moonshot API, OpenAI / ChatGPT API, or Local Ollama.
+6. Entering the required API key in WuKong when a cloud LLM API is selected.
+The API key is not saved by WuKong.
+7. Testing the selected AI backend before workflow execution.
-5. Using local LLMs to refine module-specific reference codes into a single executable R script.
+8. Using the selected LLM to refine module-specific reference codes into a single executable R script.
-6. Running the workflow step by step.
+9. Running the workflow step by step in an isolated R execution environment.
-7. Displaying tables, plots, and LLM-generated scientific summaries.
+10. Displaying tables, plots, error messages, and result summaries.
+11. Generating bilingual English-Chinese scientific interpretations for each workflow step.
-8. Downloading workflow results as a `.zip` file.
+12. Downloading refined R code, stepwise outputs, interpretation text, and an HTML report as a `.zip` file.

+WuKongmini uses a prompt-aware and stepwise execution strategy.
+The selected modules are converted into reference-code blocks, and the LLM is instructed to preserve the original analytical logic, define clear input and output objects for each step, load required packages, and return meaningful tables or plots.
+This makes the generated workflow more transparent and easier to debug.

+For functional annotation, WuKongmini also includes logic to help the LLM handle species information carefully.
+For example, KEGG enrichment analysis requires KEGG organism codes such as `hsa`, `mmu`, or `rno`, while the user-facing species value may be provided as `9606-Homo sapiens` or another species string.

 Two example pipelines are provided in WuKongmini.